-Perhaps the most attractive feature of working in France is its 35 hour work week and plenty of leisure time.
+One of the most attractive features of working in France is its 35 hour work week!

-Of course, the allegedly shorter work week is not necessarily so; plenty of expats in France report that their schedule is much more demanding!
+However, the shorter work week does not necessarily mean less work; plenty of expats in France find that their schedule and workload is much more demanding!

-An Ernst &Young report lists France as one of the cheaper, less complicated countries to start a new enterprise in.
+An Ernst &Young report lists France as one of the cheaper and less complicated countries to set up a new enterprise in.

-You would still have to meet all of the criteria – valid residency and work permits, appropriate certifications for that business and proper education credentials.
+But you must still meet all of the necessary State criteria – valid residency and work permits, necessary qualifications or certifications for that business and proper education credentials and diplomas.

-To encourage startups, French banks are required to offer financial assistance to any new business.
+French banks are required to offer financial assistance to any new business to encourage start ups.

 Furthermore, the government scheme NACRE offers interest-free small business loans and advice for anyone just starting out, on any subject from taxation to paying social charges.

-If you do have concerns over your young ones keeping up in school after your move to France, rest assured that immersion is the very best way for them to pick up language skills quickly.
+If you have children relocating with you to France, you may have concerns about how and they will adapt to the French language especially if French is not their native language.
+Rest assured that immersion is the very best way for them to pick up language skills quickly.

-You might also engage a French tutor through Superprof to get your tykes to speak French faster.
+You might also find a French tutor through Superprof to get your tykes to speak French faster.

-You may consider enrolling your school-aged children in an international school.
-France has no fewer than 105 such facilities, scattered throughout the country.
+There are many options available and you may wish to consider enrolling your school-aged children in an international school.
+France has no fewer than 105 such international schools throughout the country.

-That may necessitate enrolment and a period of study, be you an architect or freelance photographer.
+For instance, you may need to enrol and complete a period of study, be you work as an architect or freelance photographer.